Are you Tired of Working for a System that Doesn’t Value your Service?

-Are you tired of working for a system that doesn’t value your service?
 Want to be your own boss and be the final decision maker of policies, community services you will offer, or have money directly going into your pocket from care versus flat salary?
 Being a private business owner has so many benefits with taxes, financial freedom, sole purpose of midwifery care, and so much more.

-You can run a birth center, home birth practice, women’s health clinic, hospital based practice, consultation services, or locum assignment for another practice to fill their short term needs.
+Starting your own midwifery practice you can run a birth center, home birth practice, women’s health clinic, hospital based practice, consultation services, or locum assignment for another practice to fill their short term needs.
 You can even do niche services like breast feeding support, pelvic floor rehabilitation, primary care, hormonal replacement therapy, or geriatric care.
 And even run multiple run businesses at once.

-Be sure to note do you want to be a business owner or self employed.
 Would you like to work for your earned income from services or hire employees to do the work and make profits running business?
 Big advantage of creating a business ownership position is with a well run entity, passive income will continue to come in whether you are on vacation, sleeping, or sick.
 Self employment funds only keep coming in if the work happens.
 As soon as you directly stop seeing patients, money will stop.

 I have run and worked for many practices.
 I worked for a private practice, hospital based practice, home birth practice, and community clinics.
 I owned my own home birth practice, birth center practice, locum contracts with hospitals, consultation in creating a midwifery practice at community hospital, and women’s health clinic.
 My skills include scheduling, billing, marketing, training staff, creating policies, business entity start and continued legal paperwork, and so much more.